 Day 5 Southern Forests and Valleys to Margaret River Region

 Continue your journey to the famous Margaret River Wine Region.
 Sample world-renowned wines then indulge in a gourmet winery lunch.
 There’s almost 100 cellar doors in the region, but travel along Caves Road to explore the oldest vineyards in the area.
 Not a wine aficionado?
 There’s also a plethora of breweries and distilleries to be discovered.
 Ensure you stop to sample cheeses, chocolates, ice cream, nougat, berries and more, interspersed along the way.
+Don't miss the region's renowned foodie festivals such as Cabin Fever festival in July and Western Australia Gourmet Escape in November.

 Day 6 Margaret River Region to Perth